CANDY League Rules 2021-2022

 - Clubs participating must pay a £30 bond to the league.

-- The position of a Club in a league shall be established by awarding four League points for a win, two points for a draw and one point for a defeat.
-In addition, bonus points will be awarded.
-One bonus point per try scored, up to 5, will be awarded to a team and on each occasion it loses a League game by 10 points or less.
-(20 points or less for games verses the Top 3 teams (Division 1))
+- The position of a Club in a league shall be established by awarding four League points for a win, two points for a draw.
+In addition bonus points will be awarded to teams on the following basis:

 - If a game is called off for weather, it shall be deemed a draw and the teams awarded 2 points each.
-If the ‘away’ team have a pitch suitable for play then the game must be switched.
+If the ‘away’ team have a pitch suitable for play then try and get the game switched.
+Please try to replay games if a free date is available.

 - If, at the end of the season any Clubs have the same number of League points, the league positions shall be determined firstly the higher number of wins.
 If the teams have the same number of wins then the league position will be decided by the difference between match points ‘for’ and ‘against’.
-Should two Clubs have the same number of League points and an equal number of wins and the same match points difference, the Club having scored more try bonus points.
+Should two Clubs have the same number of League points and an equal number of wins and the same match points difference, the Club having scored more match points ‘for’ shall be placed higher in the League than a Club having the lesser number of match points ‘for’.
 If this still does not establish the positions then the Clubs involved shall be ranked according to the number of matches won, excluding the first League match of the season.
 If necessary this process shall be extended to exclude the second match, third match and so on until the final positions are established.

 - Kick off times to be arranged by participating clubs.